 Older trawl survey data, as with fishery or observer data, are commonly reported as octopus sp., without full species identification.
 In surveys from 1997 - 2001, from 50 to 90% of the total biomass of octopus collected was not identified to species.
 In more recent years up to 90% of collected octopus are identified to species, but some misidentification may still occur.
-Efforts to improve species identification and collect biological data from octopus are being made, and bimass estimates by species are available from the most recent surveys, but the variability associated with these estimates is very high.
+Efforts to improve species identification and collect biological data from octopus are being made, and biomass estimates by species are available from the most recent surveys, but the variability associated with these estimates is very high.
+In most survey strata, over 90% of the hauls do not contain any octopus at all, so the estimation of biomass is based on only a few tows where octopus are present.
+This leads to high uncertainty in the biomass estimate, especially in years when the estimate is large (Figure 6).

 Secondly, there is strong reason to question whether a trawl is an appropriate gear for sampling octopus.
 The bottom trawl net used for the Bering Sea shelf survey has no roller gear and tends the bottom fairly well, especially on the smooth sand and silt bottoms that are common to the shelf.
 The nets used in the Bering Sea slope, Aleutian Island, and GOA surveys, however, have roller gear on the footrope to reduce snagging on rocks and obstacles.
 Given the tendency of octopus to spend daylight hours near dens in rocks and crevices, it is entirely likely that both types of net have poor efficiency at capturing benthic octopus (D. Somerton, personal communication, 7/22/05).
 Trawl sampling is not feasible in areas with extremely rough bottom and/or large vertical relief, exactly the type of habitat where den spaces for octopus would be most abundant (Hartwick and Barringa 1989).
 The survey also does not sample in inshore areas and waters shallower than 30m, which may contain sizable octopus populations (Scheel 2002).
-The estimates of biomass in Table 5 are based on a gear selectivity coefficient of one, which is probably not realistic for octopus.
+The estimates of biomass in Table 6 are based on a gear selectivity coefficient of one, which is probably not realistic for octopus.
 For this reason, these are probably conservative underestimates of octopus biomass in the regions covered by the survey.
-The sampling variability of survey biomass estimates is likely very high, which may mask year-to-year variability in octopus abundance.
+The sampling variability of survey biomass estimates is very high, which may mask year-to-year variability in octopus abundance.

-Finally, there is considerable lack of overlap between the trawl survey and fishery data in both the size range of octopus caught and the depth distribution of octopus catch.
-The average weight for individual octopus in survey catches is less than 2Kg; over 50% of survey-collected individuals weigh less than 0.5 Kg.
+Finally, there is considerable lack of overlap between the trawl survey and fishery data in both the size range of octopus caught, the depth distribution of octopus catch and the timing of catch.
+The average weight for individual octopus in survey catches is less than 2 kg; over 50% of survey-collected individuals weigh less than 0.5 kg.
 Larger individuals are strong swimmers and may disproportionately escape trawl capture.
 In contrast, the average weight of individuals from experimental pot gear was 18 kg.
 Pot gear is probably selective for larger, more aggressive individuals that respond to bait, and smaller octopus can easily escape commercial pots while they are being retrieved.
 The trawl survey also tends to catch octopus in deeper waters associated with the shelf break and slope; in 2002-2004 less than 30% of the survey-caught octopus came from depths less than 100 fathoms, where nearly all of the observed commercial catch is taken.
 Both rapid growth of individual octopus and possible seasonal movements make it difficult to compare the summer trawl survey with octopus vulnerable to fall and winter cod fisheries.
 Given the large differences in size and depth frequency, it is difficult to presume that the survey accurately represents the part of the octopus population that is subject to commercial harvest.